Scoring Methodology

 Cost

-Measures total cost of ownership including licensing, infrastructure, and operational expenses.
+Measures total cost of ownership including licensing, infrastructure, operational expenses, and — when Sustainment Planning is enabled — annual sustainment costs and staffing gap estimates.

 Cost-effective, predictable pricing, good value for capabilities